-- earnings being lower than anticipated in countries that have lower tax rates and higher than anticipated in countries that have higher tax rates; - changes in the valuation of our deferred tax assets and liabilities; - expiration of, or lapses in the research and development tax credit laws; - transfer pricing adjustments including the effect of acquisitions on our intercompany research and development and legal structure;
+- earnings being lower than anticipated in countries that have lower tax rates and higher than anticipated in countries that have higher tax rates: - changes in the valuation of our deferred tax assets and liabilities; - expiration of, or lapses in the research and development tax credit laws; - transfer pricing adjustments including the effect of acquisitions on our intercompany research and development and legal structure; - an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense, write-offs of acquired inprocess research and development, and impairment of goodwill; - a decrease in the stock option exercises by our employees in some of our foreign subsidiaries that can cause an adverse transfer pricing adjustment; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our income tax provision for the period in which the settlement takes place;

-- an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense, write-offs of acquired inprocess research and development, and impairment of goodwill; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our income tax provision for the period in which the settlement takes place; - a change in our decision to indefinitely reinvest foreign earnings; - changes in accounting principles; or - changes in tax laws and regulations including possible changes in the United States to the taxation of earnings of our foreign subsidiaries, and the deductibility of expenses attributable to foreign income, or the foreign tax credit rules, or changes to the United States income tax rate, which would necessitate a revaluation of our deferred tax assets and liabilities.
+- a change in our decision to indefinitely reinvest foreign earnings; - changes in accounting principles; or - changes in tax laws and regulations including possible changes in the United States to the taxation of earnings of our foreign subsidiaries, and the deductibility of expenses attributable to foreign income, or the foreign tax credit rules, or changes to the U.S. income tax rate, which would necessitate a revaluation of our deferred tax assets and liabilities.